octaviustheking/lenny-face-er/README.md

 <img width="462" height="444" alt="Screenshot 2026-06-17 at 11 27 51 PM" src="https://github.com/user-attachments/assets/0ec6e216-b922-41c1-95f0-cbac1b584151" />

 ### Known Issues
- - none so far, except that its really ugly rn
+ - None so far (create an issue if there is one)